chainsaw-rendezvous/2018-draft-site/source/2024/vendor-info/index.md

 1 vendor per spot

 All vendors are responsible for bringing their own canopy, tables, chairs, and other equipment.
+You are required to bring adequate supplies to secure your canopy and other items.
 Appalachian Arts Studio and the owners of the property are not responsible for any lost or stolen items, or injuries.